nxskok/stad29-notes/slides_d29.md

 ## sigma^2 estimated as 0.9878:  log likelihood=-141.64
 ## AIC=287.29   AICc=287.41   BIC=292.5
 ```
+\normalsize

 Also possible were MA(2) and ARMA(1,1), both with AICc=273.7.

 ##  Doing it all the new way: white noise

 ```r